-, grains and lentils.
+, made with ghee, very flavourful and extremely luscious and delectable to taste.
 The ingredients in Halwa are grated finely and fried in ghee

 .
 Nuts and milk

 made in the Middle East, Central Asia and India.
-The word itself comes from the Arabic word for sweet, "Hulw".
+The word itself comes from the Arabic word for sweet

-In the seventh century; hulw was a date paste that was kneaded with milk, which eventually evolved into other forms including stiffer confections made with wheat
+In the 7th century; Halwa was a date paste that was kneaded with milk, which eventually evolved into other forms including stiffer confections made with wheat

 or semolina flour and sweetened with fruit paste, syrup or honey and flavoured with nuts, spices